AleksanderGrzybowski/terraform-nomachine-firefox/README.md

+# Private remote browser in AWS

+## What is this?

+This Terraform setup can be used to create a secure and private browsing experience, for situations where certain websites are blocked at network level or could contain harmful scripts.

+## How it works?

+This setup consists of:

+* AWS VPC and required network resources to run a remote desktop environment, provisioned by Terraform,
-Terraform script for provisioning EC2 instance with
+* EC2 Ubuntu instance with password login (no keys required),

-* graphical Xubuntu environment
+* graphical Xubuntu environment with Firefox, Google Chrome and other extras, provisioned by Ansible,
-* *NoMachine* remote desktop servers
+* NoMachine remote desktop service.
-* Firefox, Google Chrome, and other extras

-useful for *very* private browsing, totally not at work.
+## How to run it?

-Run `terraform apply`, then connect with NoMachine client (user `ubuntu`, port 4000) using IP printed back at the end.
-There is also manual bash script for Digital Ocean cloud.
-The idea behind this complicated setup is zero costs when not used, that's why everything is reprovisioned from scratch every time.
+Run `terraform apply`, then connect with NoMachine client (user `ubuntu`, port 4000) using public IP printed back at the end.
+Everything will be provisioned at runtime for cost saving.
+To remove everything, run `terraform destroy`.

 ![Screenshot 1](screenshot.png)